shuyangsun/cpp_notes/README.md

 * *Empty-base optimization*: the language guarantees that if a base class has no non-**static** data members, no memory will be allocated for it in an object of derived class.

+### 27.5 Advice

+* Templates have an advantage over abstract classes where inlining is important.
+* Do not mix class hierarchies and arrays.
+* Templates can be used to linearize a class hierarchy (minimizing space and access time).

+___

+## 28. Metaprogramming

 ___

 ## Terminologies